Workshop and performance day open to all young players aged 8 – 21

 • Bandwise 2: grade 5+

-A music pack (including rehearsal tracks which are accessible via digital download or a CD) will be sent out approximately 4 weeks before the course.
+A music pack (including rehearsal tracks which are accessible via digital download) will be sent out approximately 5 weeks before the course.
 These tracks take you through the music and the workshop day rehearsals carry on from where they leave off.

 Timetable